Module: react

 const convex = new ConvexReactClient(address);

-Storing the Client In React Context
+Storing the client in React Context

 import { ConvexProvider } from "convex/react";